 Their goals are to provide single day and multi-day clinics, instructional practices, volunteer trainings, outreach, advocacy, fundraising, and have a strong community presence.
 They are spreading the love of surfing to the brave souls who give us the freedom to continue doing what we love.

-Check out our website to see what we have going on over here at CHICABRAVA to help the local community here in SJDS, Nicaragua: http://www.chicabrava.com/about-us/community-service-volunteer-work/
+Check out our website to see what we have going on over here at Chica Brava to help the local community here in SJDS, Nicaragua: https://www.chicabrava.com/staff-appreciation-volunteer/volunteer-opportunities-in-nicaragua/

 Escuela Adelante: The name ‘Adelante’ suggests forward moving momentum, and that’s exactly what this program is all about.
 Based at the Biblioteca Movil, Escuela Adelante is an 40 student bilingual after school English Prep program, that prepares students for a higher level of education and schooling.
 The pedagogy is based on language support and exchange between the foreign and local culture, uniting the two and creating a positive learning environment for all.
 Click here for more information or write to us at email@example.com to find out how you can volunteer at the school.